What is Disney+

 Is Disney+ Worth the Price

-Disney+’s $6.99 price tag makes it one of the more affordable streaming services out there right now.
+Disney+’s $7.99 price tag makes it one of the more affordable streaming services out there right now.
 Considering Disney+ is the only place to stream Star Wars, Marvel, Disney, and Pixar movies once they wrap up their theatrical run, this is a natural choice for those wanting to stream blockbuster movies.
-Disney releases 20-30 films a year and raked in about 40% of the 2019 box office.
-Renting half of these movies would easily cost more than subscribing to Disney+
+Disney releases 20-30 films a year and raked in the lion’s share at the box office.
+Renting half of these movies would easily cost more than subscribing to Disney+.

-If that isn’t enough to justify the price, subscribers have access to the entire Disney movie Vault, Pixar movies and shorts, nearly every episode of TV shows aired on Disney Channel, Disney Jr, and Disney XD, all 30 episode of the Simpsons, along with anything Marvel or Star Wars.
-Then there the slate of Disney+ original shows.
-Many would pay $6.99 just to watch The Mandalorian.
+If that isn’t enough to justify the price, subscribers have access to the entire Disney movie Vault, Pixar movies and shorts, nearly every episode of TV shows aired on Disney Channel, Disney Jr, and Disney XD, the Simpsons, along with anything Marvel or Star Wars.
+Then there is the slate of Disney+ original shows.
+Many would pay $7.99 just to watch The Mandalorian.

-The app interface is smooth and responsive, the amount of content available is vast, and the cost only comes to $6.99 per month.
+The app interface is smooth and responsive, the amount of content available is vast, and the cost only comes to $7.99 per month.
 We rate Disney+ as a top-rated 5-star streaming service.
 It’s easily worth the price and consider the service an amazing value.
-You can see if you agree at no cost by taking advantage of this 1-week free trial to Disney+.